archphile/thepenguin/content/blog/2020-10-22-a-kiss-aeropress-coffee-recipe.md

 **step 3**

-start a 60sec timer and immediately start pouring water (relatively quickly) until it reaches the bottom of the 4th circle
+start a 60sec timer and immediately start pouring water (relatively quickly - it takes me approx. 12-13sec) until it reaches the bottom of the 4th circle

 **step 4**